What happens after you plan your route…

 Vetters take a great deal of time and trouble to provide a full and fair assessment of your route.
 Please consider the comments you receive carefully and take heed of them.

 It is relatively uncommon for a route to be rejected outright but it has happened and if this is the case, the reasons for rejection will be given.
 As far as alternatives are concerned, vetters can only offer suggestions based on their knowledge and experience.
-Often their comments will be advisory and whether you accept their suggestions is largely up to you.
-However in some instances the vetter and Coordinators will require changes before the route can be accepted.
-The most common reason for revisions is inappropriate or missing Foul Weather Alternatives and your vetter or the Coordinators can help if you are stuck.
+Often their comments will be advisory and whether you accept these suggestions is up to you.
+However, for around half of routes, the vetter and Coordinators will require changes before the route can be accepted.
+The most common reason for revisions is inappropriate or missing Foul Weather Alternatives.
+Your vetter or the Coordinators can help if you are stuck.

 Experience over the years has shown that taking your vetter’s advice will generally lead to a more enjoyable and safer route.